Forbes article & AI Today Podcast feature Apache SVP & ThoughtTrace Customer, Tim Custer

-Tim Custer, Apache’s SVP of Land, Business Development & Real Estate and a ThoughtTrace partner, is featured on the latest AI TODAY Podcast to discuss how Apache is using AI and ML technologies to extract valuable information from unstructured content.
+In this July 2020 article, Forbes Contributor, Ron Schmelzer writes, “In industries where data is key to gaining competitive advantage, artificial intelligence and machine learning have become necessities.”
+This article follows the podcast interview with Tim Custer, Apache’s SVP of Land, Business Development & Real Estate, and ThoughtTrace partner discussing how Apache is using AI and ML technologies to extract valuable information from unstructured content.

 Tim spearheaded Apache’s adoption of AI + ML technologies by quickly seeing tremendous value in ThoughtTrace software.
 Managing and operating nearly 60,000 oil and gas leases, Apache now quickly and accurately finds key provisions inside their contracts in just seconds.